ahmedhosssam/ahmedhosssam.github.io/content/posts/why-i-quit-competitive-programming.md

 ## Sunk Cost Fallacy

-The story that I just finished actually has a name in psychology and economics, it's called Sunk Cost Fallacy.
+The story I just finished actually has a name in psychology and economics, it's called Sunk Cost Fallacy.
 The sunk cost here means the cost that has already been incurred and cannot be recovered (such as money, time, or effort).
 What happens in sunk cost fallacy situations is that people often prefer to continue doing something once an investment has been made, and it doesn't matter whether you realize it was a waste or not, you will continue because you believe that you can recover from your loss, and what often happens is that you even lose more.
 And that's exactly what happened to me with CP, I already tried it for a couple of months and it didn't work out well for me, and at the same time I had other things to do which have been proved that they were more fun for me.
 But I decided to come back to CP to recover the loss.
 And what happened?
 I ended up lose more time.